B. Riley Comments on National CineMedia, Inc.’s Q4 2021 Earnings (NASDAQ:NCMI)

-National CineMedia, Inc. (NASDAQ:NCMI) – Equities research analysts at B. Riley upped their Q4 2021 earnings estimates for shares of National CineMedia in a note issued to investors on Monday, May 10th.
-B. Riley analyst E. Wold now expects that the business services provider will earn $0.12 per share for the quarter, up from their previous forecast of $0.09.
-B. Riley currently has a “Buy” rating and a $6.00 target price on the stock.
+National CineMedia, Inc. (NASDAQ:NCMI) – B. Riley lifted their Q4 2021 EPS estimates for National CineMedia in a research report issued on Monday, May 10th.
+B. Riley analyst E. Wold now anticipates that the business services provider will earn $0.12 per share for the quarter, up from their previous estimate of $0.09.
+B. Riley has a “Buy” rating and a $6.00 price target on the stock.
 B. Riley also issued estimates for National CineMedia’s Q2 2022 earnings at $0.06 EPS, Q3 2022 earnings at $0.08 EPS, FY2022 earnings at $0.28 EPS and FY2023 earnings at $0.43 EPS.

-Several other brokerages have also issued reports on NCMI.
-Zacks Investment Research upgraded National CineMedia from a “sell” rating to a “hold” rating in a report on Wednesday.
+Several other brokerages have also commented on NCMI.
+Zacks Investment Research raised National CineMedia from a “sell” rating to a “hold” rating in a research note on Wednesday.
 Benchmark raised National CineMedia from a “hold” rating to a “buy” rating and set a $6.00 price objective on the stock in a research note on Tuesday, April 13th.
-Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-National CineMedia currently has an average rating of “Buy” and an average price target of $4.45.
+Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+National CineMedia currently has a consensus rating of “Buy” and an average price target of $4.45.

-National CineMedia (NASDAQ:NCMI) last posted its quarterly earnings data on Sunday, May 9th.
-The business services provider reported ($0.25) earnings per share for the quarter, missing the consensus estimate of ($0.18) by ($0.07).
-The firm had revenue of $5.40 million for the quarter, compared to analysts’ expectations of $15.04 million.
+National CineMedia (NASDAQ:NCMI) last announced its quarterly earnings data on Sunday, May 9th.
+The business services provider reported ($0.25) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.18) by ($0.07).
 National CineMedia had a negative return on equity of 8.22% and a negative net margin of 5.00%.
-The company’s revenue for the quarter was down 91.7% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted ($0.05) earnings per share.
+The firm had revenue of $5.40 million for the quarter, compared to analyst estimates of $15.04 million.
+During the same period in the previous year, the business posted ($0.05) EPS.
+National CineMedia’s revenue for the quarter was down 91.7% compared to the same quarter last year.

-A number of hedge funds have recently made changes to their positions in the stock.
-Wasatch Advisors Inc. grew its position in shares of National CineMedia by 18.5% during the 1st quarter.
-Wasatch Advisors Inc. now owns 5,787,044 shares of the business services provider’s stock worth $26,736,000 after buying an additional 902,030 shares during the period.
-BlackRock Inc. grew its holdings in National CineMedia by 4.7% during the first quarter.
-BlackRock Inc. now owns 4,735,342 shares of the business services provider’s stock valued at $21,877,000 after purchasing an additional 211,670 shares during the period.
-JPMorgan Chase & Co. grew its holdings in National CineMedia by 119.3% during the fourth quarter.
-JPMorgan Chase & Co. now owns 1,374,247 shares of the business services provider’s stock valued at $5,112,000 after purchasing an additional 747,717 shares during the period.
-Charles Schwab Investment Management Inc. grew its holdings in National CineMedia by 5.5% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 1,093,209 shares of the business services provider’s stock valued at $4,067,000 after purchasing an additional 57,167 shares during the period.
-Finally, Geode Capital Management LLC lifted its stake in National CineMedia by 11.8% in the first quarter.
-Geode Capital Management LLC now owns 1,053,888 shares of the business services provider’s stock valued at $4,868,000 after buying an additional 111,386 shares in the last quarter.
-Hedge funds and other institutional investors own 80.16% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Principal Financial Group Inc. increased its holdings in National CineMedia by 19.1% during the fourth quarter.
+Principal Financial Group Inc. now owns 25,740 shares of the business services provider’s stock worth $96,000 after buying an additional 4,134 shares during the last quarter.
+O Shaughnessy Asset Management LLC increased its holdings in shares of National CineMedia by 21.7% in the first quarter.
+O Shaughnessy Asset Management LLC now owns 25,885 shares of the business services provider’s stock valued at $120,000 after purchasing an additional 4,622 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in shares of National CineMedia by 25.0% in the first quarter.
+BNP Paribas Arbitrage SA now owns 25,814 shares of the business services provider’s stock valued at $119,000 after purchasing an additional 5,164 shares during the last quarter.
+Janney Montgomery Scott LLC boosted its holdings in National CineMedia by 27.0% in the 4th quarter.
+Janney Montgomery Scott LLC now owns 26,981 shares of the business services provider’s stock valued at $100,000 after purchasing an additional 5,730 shares during the period.
+Finally, Pitcairn Co. raised its position in shares of National CineMedia by 34.5% in the first quarter.
+Pitcairn Co. now owns 28,135 shares of the business services provider’s stock valued at $130,000 after buying an additional 7,214 shares in the last quarter.
+Institutional investors and hedge funds own 80.16% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 17th.
-Stockholders of record on Friday, May 21st will be issued a dividend of $0.05 per share.
-This represents a $0.20 annualized dividend and a dividend yield of 4.47%.
-The ex-dividend date is Thursday, May 20th.
-National CineMedia’s payout ratio is presently 42.55%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 17th.
+Shareholders of record on Friday, May 21st will be paid a $0.05 dividend.
+This represents a $0.20 dividend on an annualized basis and a yield of 4.47%.
+The ex-dividend date of this dividend is Thursday, May 20th.
+National CineMedia’s payout ratio is currently 42.55%.

 National CineMedia Company Profile